Seltaeb87/100-days-of-code/README.md

 ## Day 4: June 09
 Today I spent about an hour to style my menu a bit.
 Went pretty well if I say so myself!
 Only thing I can't figure out is the jQuery part of it.
 When I go to a page, the menu of that page needs to be highlighted.
-It works on "Home" when I go to another page, the higlighted menu item jumps back to "Home".
+It works on "Home", but when I go to another page, the higlighted menu item jumps back to "Home".
 Check out: [portfolio](https://github.com/Seltaeb87/portfolio).
+`P.S: Does this make any sense?
+Haha`